marble/TCT/README.rst

 -----------------------------

 This is special to the *RenderDocumentation* toolchain.
-Here's just a short explanation to make this readme complete for some people:
+Here's just a short explanation to make this readme complete for some people.
 At the moment *RenderDocumentation* looks at the `makedir` to find the two files `buildsettings.sh` and `conf.py`.
 Both are used readonly.
 Depending on how far processing gets a file `build.checksum` may be created there.